 Did you know that squalene, found in thousands of cosmetics and skin care, is sourced from sharks?
 That’s not OK by us, and it’s also not OK for shark populations, which are steadily declining in the name of beauty.
 Sharks use squalane (an oily substance) in their livers to balance the buoyancy of their bodies in water -- humans kill sharks and harvest their squalene for use in lipstick, sunscreen, and eye makeup.
 Instead of using shark squalene, we use olive squalane, a rich and skin nutritious alternative that delivers silky smooth skin.
 Olive squalane is the star ingredient in our serum-esque 2nd Skin Foundation, which looks and feels like a second skin.
 And yep, you guessed it: olive squalane is totally vegan.

-The transition process doesn’t have to be overwhelming.
+Another thing to remember: the transition process doesn’t have to be overwhelming.
 Start small.
-Begin by adding more plant based foods to your diet.
+Begin by adding more vegan-friendly, plant based foods to your diet.
 Organic veggies and fruits, nuts, seeds and whole grains round out the list.
 Check out this vegetarian food pyramid for ideas on what to feed your body.
 These foods should make you feel GOOD!
-Side effects may include: increased energy, clearer skin, weight loss and better mental focus.
+Side effects may include: increased energy, clearer skin, weight loss, improved digestion, lowered blood pressure, and better mental focus.
 Fill your fridge and pantry with fresh, wholesome foods.
 You can’t eat what you haven’t bought and brought back from the store!

-Stay tuned for more blogs on healthy, vegan eating -- for people, animals and our planet!
+Stay tuned for more blogs on healthy, vegan living — for people, animals, and our planet!